 SPECIAL VICTIMS BUREAU

-The Special Victims Bureau investigates and prosecutes all sexual assault cases, regardless of the age of the victim, and also investigates and prosecutes all incidents of harm to children who are under 13 years of age at the time that the perpetrator is apprehended, including cases of physical abuse and child fatalities and homicides.
-Assistant district attorneys in the bureau are trained in dealing with these especially vulnerable victims, and the bureau works closely with the office’s Victim Services Unit.
+The Special Victims Bureau investigates and prosecutes sexual assault cases, regardless of the age of the victim, and also investigates and prosecutes all incidents of harm to children who are under 13 years of age at the time that the perpetrator is apprehended, including cases of physical abuse and homicides.
+Assistant district attorneys in the Bureau are trained in dealing with these especially vulnerable victims, and the Bureau works closely with the Office’s Victim Services Unit.

 HUMAN TRAFFICKING UNIT